A Stochastic Method for Solving Time-Fractional Differential Equations

 To evaluate the ML matrix function, Garrappa~\cite{garrappa_computing_2018} recently proposed a Schur-Parlett algorithm~\cite{davies_schur-parlett_2003}, which in practice requires computing its derivatives.
 This method, however, is only suited for small matrices since the Schur-Parlett algorithm scales with $O(n^3)$, but it can go up to $O(n^4)$ depending on the distribution of the eigenvalues.
 Moreover, if the eigenvalues are highly clustered, the algorithm may require high-order derivatives which are more expensive to compute, while also being less accurate.
 There is also a Krylov-based method for computing the action of a Mittag-Leffler function over a vector~\cite{moret_convergence_2011}, however, the code is not publicly available.

 As an alternative to deterministic methods, Monte Carlo algorithms for approximating matrix functions have already been proposed in the past~\cite{forsythe_matrix_1950, dimov_monte_2008, dimov_parallel_2001, ji_convergence_2013, benzi_analysis_2017}, primarily for solving linear systems.
-The main ideia of these algorithms consists in generating random paths corresponding to the realizations of a discrete Markov chain.
-Those random paths evolves through the different indices of the matrix $\mat{A}$, which is used as the generator.
-Essentially, the method corresponds to a Monte Carlo sampling of the Neumann series~\cite{higham_functions_2008} of the matrix.
+In essence, these methods generate random walks sampled from a discrete Markov chain governed by the matrix $\mat{A}$, approximating each power of the Neumann series \cite{higham_functions_2008}.
 The convergence of this method was rigorously established in~\cite{benzi_analysis_2017, ji_convergence_2013, dimov_new_2015}.
-It is broadly accepted that these stochastic methods offer interesting features from a computational point of view, such as being easily parallelizable, fault-tolerant, and more suited to heterogeneous architectures (which are extremely important attributes in view of the current high performance computers).
+It is broadly accepted that these stochastic methods offer interesting features from a computational point of view, such as being easily parallelizable, fault-tolerant, and more suited to heterogeneous architectures (which are extremely important attributes because of the architecture of current high-performance computers).